TrainWeb.org Facebook Page

 Map: Ho 12 J 4 Topographic Maps

-At low water, this does not look like a formidable obstacle for kayakers, but at other times it is, and more than one person was trapped in the whirlpool and drowned.
+At low water, this does not look like a formidable obstacle for kayakers, but at other times it was: more than one person was trapped in the whirlpool and drowned.

-In the distance is a bridge that carries US Route 40 over the Patapsco River between Baltimore and Howard counties.
+In the distance is the bridge that carries US Route 40 over the Patapsco River between Baltimore and Howard Counties.

 Dam Gone